How to Use Microsoft Teams for Project Management

 3. Conversations

 Projects and documents go hand-in-hand.
 To collaborate in real-time on a file, use conversations.
-Navigate to the required document and open in Teams.
+Navigate to the required project document and open in Teams.
 Select ‘Conversation’ and start chatting.
 The conversation also appears as a post in the relevant channel.

 6 Ways to Improve Chat in Teams